How Much Does a Gardener Cost?

 How Much Do Gardeners Charge?

-The cost of hiring a gardener can vary depending on the work that needs doing, although for general maintenance and garden clearance are normally priced at around £20.
+The cost of hiring a gardener can vary depending on the gardening tasks that need doing, although for general maintenance and garden clearance are normally priced at around £20.
 Although this may be higher if the garden requires a lot of work, and can especially take longer if it's overgrown.
 Gardener costs are also higher in areas such as London and the South East.

 Typical gardening tasks include: